Trusted Garmin Rumours, Leaks, Insights & dates for all new models plus Apple, Polar, Suunto, Wahoo

 • Plus, there is a smart ring tied to Samsung phones.
 They want to bind you into a one-brand ecosystem.

-The era of companies quickly adopting technological leaps for continuously expanding global markets has ended.
+The era of companies quickly adopting technological leaps to expand global markets has ended.
 Significant advancements are now challenging to achieve, and the certainty of ongoing economic growth in Europe is no longer guaranteed.

 Global powers (countries) are making significant geopolitical moves to secure their positions in a *deglobalising* world for the rest of the Century.
 There’s a decline in birthrates, mass population migrations, and changing climates.
 Smartphones and smartwatches have reached a mature or peak stage of development.
 Only the USA possesses the security, size, raw materials, population demographics, democratic structures, and growth potential necessary for a country to prosper in an unstable, deglobalising world.
 (Brit here; we’re stuffed, as is the EU!
 51st state anyone? #NAFTA)